eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 The logs start with the version of Jetty used by the server along with some settings.

-Then you can see the details of the SessionIdManager used by Jetty.
-The SessionIdManager is used to collect and store some information across time about the end users.
+Then you can see the details of the `SessionIdManager` used by Jetty.
+The `SessionIdManager` is used to collect and store some information across time about the end users.
 Those information can be manipulated thanks to the servlet API.
 There are multiple session manager implementations in Jetty (in memory, in a database, in MongodDB or even in Google Cloud Datastore).
-We do not configure anything regarding session management for the moment so the logs indicate that we are using the DefaultSessionIdManager without any SessionScavenger configured.
+We do not configure anything regarding session management for the moment so the logs indicate that we are using the `DefaultSessionIdManager` without any `SessionScavenger` configured.

 After that, you will find the list of context handlers used by the server.
 Here we have the main context handlers registered:

 * The context handler of the HTTP API ```{/api,null,AVAILABLE}```
 * The context handler of the Web Socket API ```{/ws,null,AVAILABLE}```
+* The context handler of the front-end of the workflow ```{/workflow,null,AVAILABLE}```
 * The context handler of the Images API ```{/images,null,AVAILABLE}```
-* The context handler of the front end ```{/,null,AVAILABLE}```
+* The context handler of the front-end ```{/,null,AVAILABLE}```

 The context handler of the HTTP API will be used for all requests on ```http://localhost:8080/api```.
 The context handler of the Web Socket API will be used for all requests on ```http://localhost:8080/ws```.
 Finally, the context handler of the front-end will handle all other requests on ```http://localhost:8080/```.